michaelmagee/magee-MS1/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- Drone Fav Icon from https://icons8.com/icon/pack/photo-video/small
+- Drone Fav Icon info from https://icons8.com/icon/pack/photo-video/small

 *Any general project related support documents are in /projectrelated*